 Moreover, make sure that you familiarize yourself with all of the governing building codes within your area for full compliance with local regulations before commencing any construction projects.
 By taking note of these two factors now, homeowners can breathe easier knowing that they are taking all precautions necessary to achieve a quality installation and increase their chances of having trouble free years ahead when it comes to tile roofs.
 After all of this information has been taken into account, then attention can turn towards another important attribute; maintenance-free properties of tile roofs.

 When it comes to installation and maintenance of tile roofs, homeowners can rejoice at their ability to remain relatively low-maintenance.
 While some routine maintenance may be required over the years, tile roofs generally require significantly less attention than other steep slope roofing materials such as shingle and metal roofs.
-For example, unlike asphalt shingles that need to be replaced periodically due to damage caused by wind, rain, and UV light exposure, tile roofs are inherently more resilient and have a much longer life expectancy.
+Like an example stated by our Roofing Company in Columbia, MD, unlike asphalt shingles that need to be replaced periodically due to damage caused by wind, rain, and UV light exposure, tile roofs are inherently more resilient and have a much longer life expectancy.
 Tile roofs also resist algae growth which can cause discoloring on regular shingles and blotchy patches on metal roofs.

 Tile roofs have a unique way of keeping clean without any real help from the homeowner.
 Occasionally tiles will become dirty due to aerial dust sticking to the glaze surface, but this is mitigated by rainfall that cleans the tiles off naturally with no scrubbing necessary–a testament to tile roof’s waterproof properties.
 Tile’s waterproof qualities also allows them to withstand strong coastal winds and salt air far better than other roofing materials, diminishing issues such as leaks or mold accumulation.
 Furthermore, because of how tightly fitted each tile is when installed properly, they create an effective barrier against moisture infiltration from both the inside and out of your home—making it far less likely for any insects or small animals from bothering the structure of your roof.